hannahmcn/gettingandcleaningdata/README.md

 Each of these steps is also commented in the file "run_analysis.R" beneath the code that performs the process.
 Please view the script if you wish to see the exact commands used to carry out this process.

-This script allows for the data to be observed in a more effective manner since the hundreds of readings are reduced to a mean and standard deviation for each subject and activity.
+This script allows for the data to be observed in a more effective manner since the hundreds of readings are reduced to a mean and standard deviation of each variable for each subject and activity.
 Since both the mean and the standard deviation are given, there is enough information given so that further analysis can be done (i.e. creating distribution plots), without having to process thousands of lines of data.